- What We Do

 A family consultant is a trained relationship therapist and/or coach who is there to help couples navigate their way through the process of separation and divorce.
 A family consultant will be able to provide both practical guidance and emotional support.

 A family consultant may be educated to degree level and have a recognised professional qualification in at least one of the following disciplines; Counselling, Psychology, Social Work, Mediation, or Marriage and Family Therapy.
 I have a degree in Cultural Studies, a Diploma in Counselling and I am accredited by the British Association of Counselling and Psychotherapy.

-A family consultant can help a couple to prepare for the mediation process, they will be given a safe confidential space in which to explore their ideas of how they see the arrangements for the future.
-The family consultant will support the couple in their communication skills and reduce misunderstandings to ensure the mediation process runs as smooth as possible.
+A family consultant can help a couple prepare for the mediation process, they will be given a safe confidential space in which to explore their ideas of how they see the arrangements for the future.
+The family consultant will support the couple in their communication skills and reduce misunderstandings to ensure the mediation process runs as smoothly as possible.

-It can be very beneficial for the couple if the family consultant works alongside the mediator during the mediation sessions, they are able to bring their experience of working with children and young people to help the couple prioritise the needs of their children, they can also help to facilitate the conversation at times of tension.
+It can be very beneficial for the couple if the family consultant works alongside the mediator during the mediation sessions.
+They are able to bring their experience of working with children and young people to help the couple prioritise the needs of their children, they can also help to facilitate the conversation at times of tension.

 All separating or divorcing couples would benefit from having somebody to help them work through the emotional side of separation and divorce.
 They may also work with a family consultant to help them create a new vision for the future.